History of Decorative Metal Works

 In ancient times, metal works were made to serve both as decorative items, like human figurines, metal sculptures, masks, and elaborate door hinges and locks, and as functional items of everyday use like hammered metal cups and bowls, utensils, dishes.

-Other functional metal works are armour, jewelry, and gold coins.
+Other functional metal works are armour, jewellery, and gold and silver coins.

 These early metal works of art were produced manually and made from materials dug out from the cores of the earth, such as:

 - Gold - Its element was said to have been first discovered in 3000BC.
 It's first use as money in the form of crudely stamped lumps occurred around 700BC.
 The Romans were the first people to develop gold mining methods.
 Gold, which is found in many parts of the world has a rich history, especially in ancient Egypt, Greece, Rome, and Africa and is a part of the symbolism of their cultures.
 Gold was used extensively in their artefacts and body adornments.